Frances Burney: Cecilia

-In 1782 she published Cecilia, or Memoirs of an Heiress, written partly at Chessington Hall and after much discussion with Crisp.
+In 1782 Burney published Cecilia, or Memoirs of an Heiress, written partly at Chessington Hall and after much discussion with Crisp.
 The publishers, Thomas Payne and Thomas Cadell, paid Frances £250 for her novel, printed 2000 copies of the first edition, and reprinted it at least twice within a year.

 The plot revolves around a heroine, Cecilia Beverley, whose inheritance from an uncle comes with the stipulation that she find a husband who will accept her name.
-Beset on all sides by would-be suitors, the beautiful and intelligent Cecilia's heart is captivated by a man whose family's pride in its birth and ancestry would forbid such a change of name.
-He finally persuades Cecilia, against all her judgement, to marry him secretly, so that their union – and consequent change of name – can be presented to the family as a fait accompli.
+Beset on all sides by suitors, the beautiful and intelligent Cecilia's heart is captivated by a man whose family's pride in its birth and ancestry would forbid such a change of name.
+He finally persuades Cecilia, against all her judgement, to marry him secretly, so that their union – and consequent change of name – can be presented to the family as an accomplished fact.
 The work received praise for the maturity of its ironic third-person narration, but was viewed as less spontaneous than her first work, and weighed by the author's self-conscious awareness of her audience.
 Some critics claim to have found the narration intrusive, while friends found the writing too closely modelled on Johnson's.
 Edmund Burke admired the novel, but moderated his praise with criticism of the array of characters and tangled, convoluted plots.

-Jane Austen seems to have been inspired by a sentence in Cecilia to name her famous novel Pride and Prejudice:

-"The whole of this unfortunate business," said Dr Lyster, "has been the result of pride and prejudice."
+Jane Austen may have been inspired by a sentence in Cecilia to name her famous novel Pride and Prejudice: "'The whole of this unfortunate business,' said Dr Lyster, 'has been the result of pride and prejudice.'"